storageos/storageos.github.io/_docs/install/iso.md

 ### Completing your Installation

-1. At this point the installation should be complete - select **Continue** to restart the VM
+1. At this point the installation is complete - select **Continue** to restart the VM

     ![screenshot](/images/docs/iso/29-isocomplete.png)